tjyothis4/tjyothis4.github.io/_teaching/coursework.md

 * **STAT410, Introduction to Probability Theory (A-):** This course depends entirely on the Professor.
 I wanted to learn a lot from it and got extremely lucky with Prof. Yu Gu.
 His course is conceptually much harder than many of the alternative offerings and he will tell you about it in the first class.
 Differences are mainly mathematical rigor, his emphasis on giving you intuition, less coin/dice examples and more uses of random walks and coverage of random vectors (gaussian) that most professors do not.

 * **CMSC330, Organization of Programming Languages (A-):** Theory of Programming Languages.
 Probably the best CS course I've taken at UMD.
 So good.
 Took it when Cliff was co-teaching with Anwar.
-OCaml code is beautiful and you might even be turned off by Python/Java and the like.
+OCaml code is beautiful and you might even be turned off by Python/Java and the like after this course.

 * **CMSC250, Discrete Structures (A+):** This course also varies from Instructor to Instructor.
 I took it with Maksym Morawski.
 He enjoys/prides himself on giving exams that really test your understanding.
 What this translates to is hard/long exams with questions that are fun and challenging.
 Take it with him if you want a somewhat unorthodox Instructor.

 * **CMSC132, Object-Oriented Programming II (A):** Standard Introductory course.
 Fawzi really elevated my learning experience.
 Extremely valuable course too.

-* **ECON200, Microeconomics (A)** Probably my favorite course from Freshman year.
+* **ECON200, Microeconomics (A)** Probably my favorite gened course.
 Lots of fun concepts (Game Theory, Externalities).